goblinhero/tofticles-blog/content/2023/Collections-and-ORMs.md

 ### Don't you have -any- collection?

 Well, as always, there are caveats - for things like `EconomicTransaction` in Anex, it actually has a collection of `LedgerPost`, because it's validity is dependant on the state of the LedgerPosts.
-Roughly speaking, Things that are immutable (business-wise) - write once, read often tend to be with collections - and otherwise, the child knows about the parent.
+Roughly speaking, things that are immutable (business-wise) - write once, read often tend to be with collections - and otherwise, the child knows about the parent.
 But the most important is not having bidirectional relationships if at all possible - it is a huge complexity cost and you gain very little for it.